peterrobert/NewsWeek/README.md

 # The News Week clone

-> This is the seventh project on the microverse bootcamp program
+> This is the seventh project on the microverse program

 ![screenshot](screenshot.png)